 What is a Credit Union?

-Banks are in business to make money.
-They make money in different ways, including: the interest rate you pay on your mortgage and other loans, and bank fees such as origination, monthly maintenance, and NSF (non-sufficient funds).
+On the other hand, banks are in business to make money.
+They make money in different ways, including the interest rate you pay on your mortgage and other loans, and bank fees such as origination, monthly maintenance, and NSF (non-sufficient funds).